Inhaltsverzeichnis

 KEY2 P1 Button B (input)

 RadioLib's setRfSwitchTable() (direct GPIO only) cannot be used.
-NessoN1Board implements the RfSwitchCallback interface instead.
+NessoN1Board implements the RfSwitchCallback interface instead, which CustomSX1262Wrapper calls on every TX/RX transition.

 Shared SPI Bus (SX1262 + ST7789)